tonib/kaichronicles/doc/README-mechanics.md

 If you set more than one object id, the first one owned by the player will be dropped

-The property "backpackItemSlots" is used to drop objects on some given Backpack positions
+The property "backpackItemSlots" and specialItemSlots is used to drop objects on some given Backpack / Special Items positions.
+They can contain the index positions (1-based), or "last" for the last item

 ### randomTable (has state) / case / randomTableIncrement
 ```xml